ajinkyacodes/javascript-apps/README.md

 - HTML

 ### ABOUT ME
 My name is Ajinkya.
-I am a Laravel Developer.
+I am a Full-stack Developer.
 You can visit my website [ajinkyacodes.com](https://ajinkyacodes.com) for more info.